contentful-userland/about/README.md

 # about contentful-userland

-This is an organization for projects in the [Contentful](https://www.contentful.com/) that meet the following criteria:
+This is an organization for projects in the [Contentful](https://www.contentful.com/) ecosystem that meet the following criteria:

 * Want to use http://openopensource.org/ governance
 * Would benefit from having neutral ownership (e.g. anyone can become a maintainer)